Rasht: Culture

 People of Rasht spend much on arts, food, and clothes.
 They spend the leisure times going to cinemas, art exhibitions, music concerts and international book fairs that are being held in the city most of times in a year.
 Also the municipality kicks off sports, cultural or IT-related competitions to involve the youth in healthy and constructive activities.
 The most beloved competition is the annual blogging competition which awards the top young bloggers each year.

-Rasht has been playing a major role in Iranian history.
+Rasht has played a major role in Iranian history.
 It was Iran's gateway to Russia and Europe; therefore it was influenced by western architecture.
 Iran's first public library was built here and it was the first city in Iran where girls were allowed to go to school.

 Iranian cities of Isfahan and Rasht were accepted to the UNESCO Creative Cities Network on December 11, 2015.
 Isfahan is registered because of its creative crafts and folk art; and Rasht because of its unique gastronomy.
 Rasht embroidery is a handicraft and art specific to the city and Gilan province.

 On 4 January 2015, Rasht was selected as the political center of Gilan more than 4,500 years ago.
 The date 4 January was then included in the official calendar of the country as Rasht Day.

+Cuisine

+The dominant foods of Rasht people are various types of fish.
+Mirza Ghassemi, vavishka (a type of haggis), nargesi, baghala ghatogh, and ashpal (roe) are some other popular local dishes.
+Reshteh khoshkar is a well-known sweet.
+Zeitoun Parvardeh is a kind of delicacy prepared from olives and pomegranates; it is a popular seasoning in the city.

+Rose de Rescht

+Rosa 'de Rescht', like many old garden roses, presents an interesting historical background story.

+This cultivar, originating in Iran, was reported at the end of 19th century in England, but it was then forgotten.

+It was rediscovered near the Iranian provincial capital of Rascht by Miss Nancy Lindsay in 1945, and was brought back to the United Kingdom, where it was re-introduced around 1950.

+Today it is shown in the Victorian Class, winning many trophies.